Aymkdn/sharepointplus-loader/README.md

 import $SP from 'sharepointplus'
 ```

-Then it will replace it with the below code:
+Then it will replace it with a similar code as the one below:
 ```js
 import spInit from 'sharepointplus/es5/init.js' import list from 'sharepointplus/es5/lists/list.js' // if `$SP().list()` is used in the analyzed file